 Standardizing and professionalizing CHWs

 MiCHWA has recently begun a database of CHWs in the state and is working on formalizing the role of CHWs, complete with core competency training and certification.
-CHWs were around before there was licensing, Hohmann says.
+CHWs were around before there was a certification process, Hohmann says.
 It's just that they were often somebody's grandmother and didn't have a formal job title.

 "Community health workers have been doing it worldwide as well," she says.
 "It's the church lady who goes around and sees how everybody in the neighborhood is doing."